 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-The Chief Executive Officer and Chief Financial Officer have concluded that there has been no change in the Company's internal control over financial reporting during the three months ended August 31, 2015 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+The Chief Executive Officer and Chief Financial Officer have concluded that there has been no change in the Company's internal control over financial reporting during the fiscal period beginning on September 1, 2015 and ending on November 30, 2015 that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.